lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Married members ages 40 and older may be called as senior missionaries as a couple if they do not have dependent children.

-Single women ages 40 and older may also be called as senior missionaries if they do not have children living at home.
+Single men and women ages 40 and older may also be called as senior missionaries if they do not have minor children living at home.

-Single men ages 40 and older may not serve as senior missionaries.
-However, they may serve as senior service missionaries.
-(See [24.2.4](/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8 "/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8").)

 All senior missionaries are encouraged to find people to teach and help them prepare for baptism.
 Senior missionaries may also be assigned to support: